Autodesk Course Index

 • Introduction to the user interface

-• Project browser
+• Project browser organization and use

-• Creating, controlling and organizing views including Floor Plans Sections and 3D Views
+• Creating, controlling, and organizing views, including Floor Plans Sections and 3D Views

 • Understanding view range in Floor Plans and Reflected Ceiling Plans

-• Object visibility, color, line patterns and line weights
+• Object visibility, color, line patterns, and line weights

 • Using filters to further define views